Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Conclusion

 \section{Conclusion}

-We proposed a novel joint learning framework that enables generalization capabilities to novel task parameters by transferring knowledge between a jointly learned forward-inverse task pair.
-Through comprehensive experiments on synthetic, simulated, and real-world data, we showed that our demonstration-pairing algorithm is critical for establishing a coherent common latent space, and that our architectural extensions and training methodology enable a robot to efficiently transfer knowledge and extrapolate manipulation skills to novel task parameters, such as objects and tools.
-We also show that our method outperforms diffusion-based baselines in the simulation experiment.
-Our approach provides a data-efficient solution within imitation learning by leveraging the assumption that novel task parameters can be projected to known behaviors.
-A limitation of our framework is its foundational assumption that novel auxiliary task parameters can be mapped to known behaviors within the existing sensorimotor space of the forward-inverse task pair provided in the paired demonstrations.
-Although the presented method is confined to forward-inverse tasks where an intuitive state-based pairing algorithm is effective, the core principle can be extended to any related task pair.
+We proposed a novel joint learning framework that enables generalization to novel task parameters by transferring knowledge between a jointly learned forward-inverse task pair.
+Through comprehensive experiments on synthetic, simulated, and real-world data, we showed that our demonstration-pairing algorithm is critical for establishing a coherent common latent space\serdaradd{, and robust to observation noise.
+We also showed that our architectural extensions and training methodology enable a robot to efficiently transfer knowledge and extrapolate manipulation skills to novel task parameters, such as objects and tools, outperforming diffusion-based and MVAE baselines.} Our approach provides a data-efficient solution within imitation learning by leveraging the assumption that novel task parameters can be projected to known behaviors.
+A limitation of our framework is that novel auxiliary task parameters can be mapped to behaviors already present in the demonstrated SM space of the forward-inverse task pair, excluding scenarios where inversion requires unobserved sub-actions. \serdaradd{In future work, we plan to extend the evaluation of our method under more open-ended scenarios, such as complex assembly-disassembly tasks. } Although the presented method is confined to forward-inverse tasks where an intuitive state-based pairing algorithm is effective, the core principle can be extended to any related task pair.
 This would likely require a more complex pairing algorithm capable of discovering the underlying structural relationship between tasks.
-Nevertheless, we believe this principle of transferring knowledge through a jointly learned latent space is a promising direction for developing more adaptable and generalizable robots.